 The dolphin reminds you to tune into your intuition.
 We all have this capability.
 Finding stillness through prayer or meditation and being in nature can all help to fine-tune your intuitive abilities.
 Dolphins tell us there is so much more about the Universe that we do not know, and it’s waiting to be explored.

-Dolphin Meanings in Cultures Around the World
+Dolphin Mythology in Cultures Around the World

 Dolphins can be found in every ocean on Earth, thus they are the subjects of the mythology and folklore of coastal peoples around the world.
 Here are some stories of dolphin symbolism and meanings in some of these cultures.